chevere/chevere/README.md

 ## Contribution

+You are welcome to join the project and help to build it in any scope.
+Although Chevere is made with a clear context and background, it is open for any kind of improvement that you can bring. _Please do!_

-You can contribute to Chevere in different ways (not only with code!).
-Any help will be welcome, from testing, documenting, typos, etc. Of course, you can also [donate](https://paypal.me/RodolfoBerrios) to support my work.
+❤ You can also [donate](https://paypal.me/RodolfoBerrios) to support my work.

 ## License

 Copyright [Rodolfo Berrios A.](https://rodolfoberrios.com/) Chevere is licensed under the [MIT license](LICENSE).

-## Contact

-Feel free to contact me at `rodolfo@chevere.org` for anything Chevereto related.
-Kindly note that I'm not providing this email address for tech support concerns.